 The employment situation of residents with foreign background varies greatly with background country.
 While some nationality groups have come to Finland mainly in search of work, others have come as refugees.
 Residents with refugee background have had more difficulties in finding a job than other people.
 Those born in Sweden and Estonia as well as elsewhere in the Western Europe had the highest employment rate.

-At the end of the year 2014, half of employed population with foreign background in Helsinki were employed in either administration and support services, health or social care services, accommodation and food services or wholesale and retail trade.
+At the end of the year 2018, half of employed population with foreign background in Helsinki were employed in either administration and support services, health or social care services, accommodation and food services or construction.

 The statistical occupational groups of “service or sales workers” and “professionals” were prominent in the occupational structure of both foreign- and Finnish-background Helsinki residents.
-Professionals included, for example, university teachers, application planners, translators and marketing experts.
+Professionals included, for example, university teachers and application planners.

 In many occupational groups, the proportion of foreign-background employees is considerable.
-In 2014 this proportion was almost 50 per cent among office and establishment cleaners as well as bus or tram drivers.
-Among restaurant managers, housekeeping supervisors and house builders, it was over one-third.
+In 2018 this proportion was more or less 50 per cent among office and establishment cleaners as well as bus or tram drivers and house builders.